-Most manufacturing companies utilizing resistance welding processes to join metal parts use visual criteria to pass or fail welded parts.
+Many manufacturing companies employing resistance welding processes to join metal parts use visual criteria to pass or fail welded parts.

-Regardless of who does the inspection, the operator or a trained quality assurance inspector, the visual inspection process can not predict weld quality in terms of weld peel or pull strength.
+Regardless of who does the inspection, the operator or a trained quality assurance inspector, the visual inspection process cannot predict weld quality in terms of weld peel or pull strength.
 Relying on visual inspection virtually guarantees unnecessary product scrap and welded products that will fail in the field.